Baked BBQ Chicken

-Cover, and set in fridge to marinate at least 30 minutes or as long as overnight.
+Cover, and set in fridge to marinate at least 30 minutes or as long as 8 hours.

 Arrange the marinated chicken legs on the wire rack with a little space between each leg.

-4 Turn the oven to 350F and reposition the rack in the middle of the oven.
+Preheat the oven to 350°F and reposition the rack in the middle of the oven.

 Continue baking until the internal temperature of the chicken reaches 165°F when testing with a meat thermometer, another 15 to 20 minutes.

-6 Serve chicken right away while hot, with extra barbecue sauce on the side.
+Serve the chicken right away while hot with extra barbecue sauce on the side.